frappe/erpnext_documentation/user/manual/en/using-erpnext/filter-by.md

 <!-- add-breadcrumbs -->
 # Filter by

-**Filter By is a option wherein you can filter your search results while viewing a list or a report.**
+**Filter By is an option wherein you can filter your search results while viewing a list or a report.**

 The 'Filter By' option is present on the left sidebar of all the lists and reports.